Skip to Main Content

 Short Quotations

-When you incorporate a direct quotation into a sentence, you must cite the source.
-Fit quotations within your sentences, enclosed in quotation marks, making sure the sentences are grammatically correct.
+When you incorporate words directly from a source, you must cite the source by directly quoting from it.
+Fit quotations within your sentences, enclosed in quotation marks, making modifications to ensure the sentences are grammatically correct.

-[4: 79] indicates that, “Quotations are effective in research papers when used selectively.”
+[4, p.
+79] indicates that, “quotations are effective in research papers when used selectively.”

-Remember that “[q]uotations are effective in research papers when used selectively” [4: 79].
+Remember that “[q]uotations are effective in research papers when used selectively” [4, p.
+79].

-In 2003, Gibaldi wrote that, “Quotations are effective in research papers when used selectively” [4: 79].
+In 2003, Gibaldi wrote that, “quotations are effective in research papers when used selectively” [4, p.
+79].

 Longer Quotations